clockworklabs/spacetime-docs/docs/sdks/c-sharp/index.md

 }
 ```

-The `Db` property of the `DbConnection` provides access to the subscribed view of the remote database's tables.
+The `Db` property of the `DbConnection` provides access to the subscribed view of the remote database module's tables.
 See [Access the client cache](#access-the-client-cache).

 ### Property `Reducers`